THE THREE PALACES

 FRANS AGIUS

-The festival is known for its use of Malta’s most beautiful palaces and churches.
-This year, the festival will be taking its audiences to the Gran Salon in the Archaeology Museum and St John’s Co-Cathedral in Valletta, Verdala Palace in Siġġiewi, as well as SanAnton Palace in Attard.
-All of these are historical backdrops that captivate our audiences for an excellent cultural and artistic experience.
+The festival has now become known for its use of Malta’s most beautiful palaces and churches.
+This year, the festival will be taking its audiences once again to majestic architectural venues such as the Gran Salon in the Archaeology Museum, St John's Co-Cathedral, the Grandmaster’s Palace, the Malta Society of Arts in Valletta, Verdala Palace in Siġġiewi.

 Festivals Malta is proud to carry on the legacy of The Three Palaces Festival.
-Our artists and audiences can indeed look forward to a satisfying cultural experience, where our ordinary becomes indeed extraordinary.
+Our artists and audiences can indeed look forward to a satisfying cultural experience, where our ordinary becomes, indeed, extraordinary.